DataScienceUB/PFM/README.md

 In most of the cases, the Master Project is a teamwork project of 3 students working on a subject.
 Individual projects can be considered only in special cases.
 Projects will naturally be expected to require an effort proportional to the number of team members.
-Students may choose a project from a list of suggested projects (that will be published at Campus Virtual) or propose one of their own ideas.
+Students may choose a project from a list of suggested projects or propose one of their own ideas.

 ### Stages of Development of Master’s Project
 + Form a team of 3 students.
-+ Chose the topic for your Master’s Project in collaboration with Master’s Project Coordinators (jordi.vitria@ub.edu & ligual@ub.edu).
++ Choose the topic for your Master’s Project in collaboration with Master’s Project Coordinators (jordi.vitria@ub.edu & ligual@ub.edu).
 + Discuss the research questions, goals, approach you intend to take, methodology, data needed and time plan with your supervisors.
 + Construct a logical outline for the project.
 Include analysis steps and expected outcomes.
 + Define a clear role for all members of the group.
 This role will be considered in your personal student assessment.
 + Fill in details of the project + role definition in a short document (max 2 pages).
 + Hand in this document to your supervisors and start the project development!

-The Master Project must be concluded before 1/7/2017.
+The Master Project must be concluded before 1/7/2018.

 The project delivery must include:
-+ all code produced (GitHub or similar)
++ all code produced.
++ a project report.
-+ a description of the completed project (jupyter notebook)
++ a high level description of the completed project (jupyter notebook and/or blog entry) See this: See this example: https://github.com/axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation
-+ a blog entry describing your work for a wide audience.

 ### Project Assessment
 The quality of the projects will be graded by using three sources of information: